FabienCoutant/SparkUp/TESTS_EXPLANATIONS.md

     }
 ```

-:seven: We are running our code coverage in order to check that we tested every line of our smart contracts with :
+:eight: We are running our code coverage in order to check that we tested every line of our smart contracts with :
 `npm run coverage`

 **Thanks to TDD and the code coverage, we are sure to code only what we need and also that what we code has been tested.**